Preparing Your Materials

 - Tables and charts

-- Initial submission—manuscript: Your manuscript file must be saved as an MS Word document (not a PDF).
+- Initial submission—manuscript: Your manuscript file must be saved as an MS Word document (.docx or .doc, not a PDF).
 Use the following filename format: [lead author last name]_ms.docx.
 Example: Smith_ms.docx.

 - Initial submission—illustrations: Your manuscript should have low-res (72 dpi) versions of figures inserted directly after the paragraphs in which they are referenced, followed by their captions.
 You do not need to submit the high-quality versions of illustrations at this time, but if you have them, you may submit them at this time.
 See the figure specifications for resubmissions below.

 - Resubmission—manuscript: Your revised manuscript file should still have low-res figures integrated in it and be saved as an MS Word document (not a PDF).
 Use the following filename format: [lead author last name]_ms_resubmit.docx.
 Example: Smith_ms_resubmit.docx.

 - Resubmission—illustrations: When you resubmit your revised manuscript and figures, you should also submit the high-quality illustration files if you have not already posted them.
 See the figure guidelines above for final image file formats.
 Use the following filename format for all figures: [lead author's last name]_FigXX.[extension].

 - We place priority on works by artists but also publish theoretical work, research and essays relating to art/science/technology.

 - Papers submitted to Leonardo and LMJ should present original research findings, original analysis or original artwork.
 However, articles should also in general discuss existing work by others to provide a context for the work they present.

 - Include a statement in your submission that states that your manuscript has not been published previously and is not being submitted for publication elsewhere.